reactjs/react.dev/src/content/reference/react/cache.md

 }
 ```

 Calling a memoized function outside of a component render will not update the cache.
 React only provides cache access to the memoized function in a component render.
+When calling <CodeStep step={1}>`getUser`</CodeStep> outside of a component render, it will still evaluate the function but not read or update the cache.

-Cache access is provided through a Context which is only accessibile from a component render.
+Behind the scenes, this is because cache access is provided through a [context](/learn/passing-data-deeply-with-context) which is only accessibile from a component render.

 </Pitfall>